 Delaware has become the ideal domicile for corporations with numerous perks and opportunities.
 Particularly, there were 67,8% of all Fortune 500 companies incorporated in this state of the US.

 There are also a variety of business entity types in Delaware so you can choose the one that suits your business needs.
 Corporations were the entity constituting 20% of new formations in 2019 for Delaware corporation benefits.
-Below are main reasons why you should consider Delaware corporations.
+Below are the main reasons why you should consider Delaware corporations.

 1. Delaware as a top trend for incorporation in the US

 According to IBISWorld, Delaware’s population growth ranks 14 out of all 50 US states, which offers abundant labor resources at lower costs compared to other states.
-The state also holds number sixth among states in terms of business environment that boosts the development of corporations.
+The state also holds number sixth among states in terms of the business environment that boosts the development of corporations.

 Low business cost is an outstanding aspect of Delaware that encourages businesses to incorporate in the state.
 The cost is 25% lower than the national average, which makes Delaware hold the lowest operating expenses.